MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 ### The PowerApps environment I created does not show up in the drop-down menu of Virtual Agent

-Your environment might not show up in the drop-down menu due to the following reasons:
+Your environment might not show up in the drop-down menu due to one of the following:
- - The enviroment doesn't have a database created.
+ - The environment doesn't have a database created.
 To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com) to create a database in your environment.
- - The envornment's region is set to something other than United States.
+ - The environment's region is set to something other than United States.
 To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md).
- - The enviroment didn't finish setting up.
+ - The environment didn't finish setting up.
 To resolve this, retry in a few minutes.